 A snug little bubble dome in the woods to call your home for a day or two.
 Unlike anything you’ll ever experience, it’s like sleeping outside where you can watch the night stars from the comfort of your own dome.

-Sit by the lake with a drink in hand, enjoy the tranquil surroundings as all your worries disappear.
+Sit by the lake with a drink in hand, and enjoy the tranquil surroundings as all your worries disappear.
 Or head to your dome, chill out with a good book and freshly made coffee.

 Cottages for Couples – Treehouse One at Grove House

-Cottages for Couples offers seven incredible cottages and three luxury treehouses for short break around Skibbereen.
+Cottages for Couples offers seven incredible cottages and three luxury treehouses for a short break around Skibbereen.
 As the name says, it’s perfect for couples to escape for some quality time.

 Treehouse One at Grove House sits hidden away in the area in West Cork.
 It’s another unique place to stay in Ireland.
-Treehouse One comes with its own private outdoor hot tub for guest to enjoy.
+Treehouse One comes with its own private outdoor hot tub for guests to enjoy.